owl4ce/archbox/README.md

 Archroot will not read fonts, themes, and icons from the host `/usr/share` directory.
 Because to avoid conflict, Archroot must have its own `/usr/share` directory.
 If you want to share from the host, you can use `/home/username/.fonts` (also .themes and .icons) instead.

 ### Installing yay AUR Helper
-Just run this in a chroot environment (`--enter`),instead of executing commands directly:
+Just run this in chroot environment (`--enter`), instead of executing commands directly:
 ```bash
 ~/installyay
 ```